GriffithsLab/LabNotebook/content/positions/_index.md

 ## Graduate Students

-We are looking for Masters and PhD students.
-Interested students please get in touch at john.griffiths@camh.ca
+We are looking for Masters and PhD students with strong computational skills and interest in neuroimaging, computational neuroscience, and cognition + mental health.
+Interested students please get in touch at john.griffiths@camh.ca, including full transcripts and a 1-page statement of your interests and why you think you would be a good fit for the lab.

 ## Undergraduate Students

 We are also looking for undergraduate students with some experience in programming and data analysis.
-Interested students should contact John with a few sentences outlining their interests and a list of relevant coursework.
+Interested students should contact Dr. Griffiths with a few sentences outlining their interests and a list of relevant coursework.